DiamondsCode/Protect-PHP/README.md

 An easy password protection tool with PHP

 # About
 Protect-PHP is a simple, password protection tool with one static password and username to protect a page.
+This uses bootstrap CSS, and is very simple, hence only one file needed (other files are on a CDN)

 # Install
 Protect-PHP is very easy to install, here's how ya do it.